 Capital Projects General Obligation Bond Act. - Laws 1992, ch.
-103, §§ 1 to 16, effective March 10, 1992, authorize the issuance and sale of capital projects general obligation bonds to make capital expenditures for senior citizen facility improvements and acquisitions, for certain state public educational capital improvements and acquisitions, for court automation, for museum and cultural facility improvements and acquisitions, for health facility improvements and acquisitions, for wastewater facility construction, acquisition and modification, for rehabilitation of state parks statewide, and for state fair renovation and improvements; provides for a tax levy for payment of principal of, interest on and expenses related to the issuance of the bonds; requires approval of the registered voters at the 1992 general election; and authorizes standing for determination of the ballot question.
+103, §§ 1 to 16, effective March 10, 1992, authorize the issuance and sale of capital projects general obligation bonds to make capital expenditures for senior citizen facility improvements and acquisitions, for certain state public educational capital improvements and acquisitions, for court automation, for museum and cultural facility improvements and acquisition, for wastewater facility construction, acquisition and modification, for rehabilitation of state parks statewide, and for state fair renovation and improvements; provides for a tax levy for payment of principal of, interest on and expenses related to the issuance of the bonds; requires approval of the registered voters at the 1992 general election; and authorizes standing for determination of the ballot question.